How can I use email to ask donors to give again?

 The ‘ask’ section can be brief but you can’t leave it out.
 You need to tell your reader that without their help, Bill is in trouble.
 Would they consider making a gift to the make sure that Bill gets the help he needs?

 A key point to remember is that you are not trying to manipulate your donor.
 People can sense manipulation, and they frankly don’t like it.
 They will tune you out.
 You are, on the other hand, trying to persuade them to take action by making a donation.
 It’s a fine distinction but an important one.
-This means reaching them on an emotional level, not just an intellectual one.
-You’re not trying to inform them, you’re trying to move them.
-To donate.
+Email cultivation tries to reach them on an emotional level, not just an intellectual one.
+You’re not just trying to inform them, you’re trying to inspire your email donors to give again.

 Also, if you’re paying attention to the fundraising letters you’re getting, you’ll notice that they often write in the 2nd person.
 While this breaks the convention of standard business format, it is ok for you to do.
 You are talking to someone and using the word ‘you’ to refer to your audience is perfectly appropriate.
 You are trying to convince your reader to donate, and that means you are trying to write them a letter that sounds familiar and personal.
 Friendly.